bagcilar/APTLY-VST/README.md

 ## Windows
 * ensure chocolately package manager is installed.
 Instructions can be found [here](https://chocolatey.org/install)
-* afterwards, run the following command to install MrsWatson:
+* afterwards, run the following command to install MrsWatson on powershell:
 ``
 choco install mrswatson
 ``
-* 32 bit plugins can be installed without additional configuration
+* 32-bit plugins can be processed without additional configuration

 # Usage
 * Usage is identical in Linux and Windows platforms.
 In both operating systems, the script needs to be run as root